auth0-sandbox/auth0-application-development/module01-instructions.md

     <div style="text-align: center;"><img src="./.assets/images/application-user-page.png" /></div>

-1. When you are finished exploring the application stop it using the Run/Debug toolbar in VS Code:
+1. When you are finished exploring the application sign the user out with the *Logout* link.

+1. Stop the application with red square in the Run/Debug toolbar in VS Code:

     <div style="text-align: center;"><img src="./.assets/images/vscode-rundebug-toolbar-stop.png" /></div>